WafiWadud/line-boil/README.md

 A minimal toolchain for generating "boiling" animated GIFs from font glyphs and rendering animated text in C.

+# TODO: Merge play and gen, also instead of generating a gif for each glyph, render them in realtime, no need for FRAMES as each frame will be generated in realtime too.

 ---

 ## Overview